meengit/vagrant-ansible-windows/Readme.md

 visible above.
 Please fix these errors and try again.
 ```

 A quick Google search will show you several solutions to workaround Ansible's incompatibility on Microsoft Windows.
 In my experience, especially proposals suggesting Microsoft's WSL platform often end up in a mess in the context of Vagrant.
 As far as I can see, this mainly happens because Vagrant is integrated with Windows (you have a Windows installer), and Ansible isn't.
 So, you have to build a bridge between Windows and WSL to make Vagrant able to "crossing the lines," which can become complex very fast, depending on your use case.
-But don't worry, there is a simple alternative.
-Instead of using WSL, we only have to make Vagrant believe that Ansible runs on a supported platform.
-To reach this, we use Cygwin.
+But don't worry, there is a simple alternative based on Cygwin.

 ## Install Cygwin